mohsen-ebrahimi/bpmn-simulator/README.md

 and test them using various assertions.

  ## Contribution
-* You should clone this project using the following URL:
+* You can clone this project using the following URL:
 ```
 https://github.com/mohsen-ebrahimi/bpmn-simulator.git
 ```